svetlik/webdev-bootcamp/README.md

 # webdev-bootcamp
-A bunch of exercises for the Web Dev bootcamp course on Udemy, focusing on HTML/CSS/JavaScript
+A bunch of exercises for the [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course on Udemy, focusing on HTML/CSS/JavaScript.